 A-marches are essentially the same movement patterns as A-skips, but rather than hopping or skipping between steps, you march without fully leaving the ground.

-The focus should be on driving your knees up as much as possible as if you’re trying to step over hurdles with your feet.
+The focus should be on driving your knees up as much as possible, as if you’re trying to step over hurdles with your feet.

-Here are the basic steps for how to do A-marches.
+Here are the basic steps:

 - Stand upright with your core and glutes engaged, chest up, arms at your sides, and feet hip-width apart.